evanpan117/gpt-2/README.md

     python src/download_model.py 355M
     python src/download_model.py 774M
 ```
-- Create an data directory and some subdirs.
-(The data directory is excluded in .gitignore, for your data.)
+- Create a data directory and some subdirs for input and output files.
+By the way, the data directory is already excluded in .gitignore, is intended just for your data.
 ```bash
     mkdir data
     mkdir data/input